qfl1ck32/Object-Oriented-Programming/Homework 3/README.md

 ## This project represents a simulation for a bank application, in which you can manage the accounts.

-Every account has an owner (with his own personal details), a balance, the date at which is was created, a correctly generated IBAN and other details, depending on the type of the bank account.
+Every account has an owner (with his own personal details), a balance, the date at which it was created, a correctly generated IBAN and other details, depending on the type of the bank account.

 Currently, the supported actions are as follows: